wfailla/un-orchestrator/orchestrator/README_RUN.md

 below.

-Similarly, the un-orchestrator requires that the Name Resolver is already running; please refer to the instructions provided in [../name-resolver/README.md](../name-resolver/README.md) to understand how to execute this component.
+Similarly, the un-orchestrator requires that the Name Resolver is already running; please, refer to the instructions provided in [../name-resolver/README.md](../name-resolver/README.md) to understand how to execute this component.

 ### Configuration file examples